A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Introduction

 To address the security issues, numerous attack~\citep{goodfellow2014explaining,MadryMSTV18} and defense~\citep{dziugaite2016study} methods have been proposed in the 2D image domain.
-Besides, much effort of researchers is devoted to exploring attack and defense on learning-based 3D point cloud models~\citep{xiang2019generating,liu2022imperceptible}.
+Besides, researchers have devoted significant effort to exploring attack and defense on learning-based 3D point cloud models~\citep{xiang2019generating,liu2022imperceptible,hu2023pointca}.
 Unfortunately, these existing works mainly concentrate on the task of point cloud classification, while the robustness of widely-used LiDAR-based 3D object detection, a significantly more complex task than point cloud classification, has not been systematically studied.
 Several works~\citep{TuRMLYDCU20,abdelfattah2021adversarial} generate adversarial examples by placing adversarial objects on the rooftop of target vehicles and successfully mislead 3D detectors, which can be attributed to the lack of relevant training data and mitigated by data augmentation.
-By contrast, we extend three commonly used and less restrictive adversarial attacks to LiDAR-based 3D object detection, including point perturbation, detachment, and attachment attack, which are plausible even without the presence of the malicious attacker considering the inevitable range error of LiDAR sensor and other factors.
+In contrast, our work extends three prevalent and less constrained adversarial attacks to LiDAR-based 3D object detection: point perturbation, detachment, and attachment attacks.
+These attacks are \textit{plausible}, even without an active malicious agent, given the inevitable range errors of LiDAR sensors and other inherent factors.

-In this paper, we comprehensively investigate the robustness of LiDAR-based 3D detectors against adversarial attacks.
-Specifically, we extend three types of adversarial attacks to LiDAR-based 3D object detection, including point perturbation, detachment, and attachment.
-We rigorously evaluate the robustness of eight state-of-the-art 3D detectors with various architectures and feature representations on two popular datasets, i.e., KITTI and Waymo~\citep{Sun_2020_CVPR} datasets.
-Besides, considering there may be no direct access to the target detectors, we also study the potential vulnerability of detectors under black-box attacks.
-The results imply that the adversarial examples generated from vulnerable detectors like PointRCNN~\citep{shi2019pointrcnn} are transferable to other detectors.
-The comprehensive evaluation results suggest which state-of-the-art models for 3D object detection should be preferred in safety-critical applications.
+This paper comprehensively investigates the robustness of LiDAR-based 3D detectors by (1) evaluating the effectiveness of different adversarial attacks for 3D object detectors, (2) analyzing the influence of \textit{network properties} on the robustness of detectors, and (3) exploring how to effectively \textit{defend} against adversarial attacks.